kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 }
 ```

-### 5. OnStop Service Method
+### OnStop Service Method

-This method is in Service.cs file and is trigger when Windows stops the Service.
+This method is in the `service.cs` file and is triggered when Windows stops the service.

-We unsubscribe **PNRTPM** channel and finalize a Thread that was create to monitoring the server
+We unsubscribe **PNRTPM** channel and finalize the thread that was created to monitor the server.

 ``` csharp
 protected override void OnStop()